Ashley Cole among high-profile targets for ‘ruthlessly executed’ burglaries

 Prosecutors said the theft of the tiara, previously described as a “national treasure”, was a “shocking event” and it will never again be seen in its original state.

-Opening the case against 11 defendants on Monday, prosecutor Michael Brady QC told jurors the home of former Tottenham Hotspur midfielder Mr Huddlestone was targeted in a “well-planned operation” while he was playing a match for Derby County.
+Opening the case against 11 defendants on Monday, prosecutor Michael Brady QC told jurors the home of former Tottenham midfielder Huddlestone was targeted in a “well-planned operation” while he was playing a match for Derby.

 Jurors were told robbers tied Ms Dixon’s hands behind her back with cable ties, with one allegedly saying: “Don’t make this difficult, we don’t want to manhandle you.”